Integrate the Shadow

 The Neurotic’s Fight Against the Dragon

-If a person possesses armor that is chronic and operates independently of the ego, that person is what psychoanalyst Wilhelm Reich terms “neurotic.”
+If a person possesses armor that is chronic and operates independently of the ego, that person is what psychoanalyst Wilhelm Reich termed “neurotic.”
 On the other hand, a person whose armor is flexible and under the control of the ego is “self-regulated.”
 The neurotic person is split, while the self-regulated person is whole.
 The neurotic person unconsciously turns a blind eye to his shadow, while the self-regulated person constructively sublimates his “bad” impulses to achieve goals.
 The former lacks integrity, while the latter is integrated.

 Neon is neurotic.
 Almost everyone on this planet is neurotic to an extent.
 Self-regulated people are rare diamonds.
 Neurotic people have ferocious internal dragons they must battle and demons they must befriend.
 Self-regulated people have no giant internal dragon to fight and are in command of their “angels” and “demons.”